mifi/mifi.no/docs/travel/censorship.md

 ### ✅ [LetsVPN](https://letsvpn.world/)

 **Cheap.** Many people report it working.
 Possibly Chinese owned, local servers.
-Probably not 100% safe and they might monitor traffic - some reports of people getting [banned from visiting certain sites](https://www.reddit.com/r/vpnreviews/comments/149d55a/working_vpn_in_china/jo6xps5/).
+Probably not 100% safe and they might monitor traffic.
+Some reports of people getting banned from visiting certain sites [[1]](https://www.reddit.com/r/vpnreviews/comments/149d55a/working_vpn_in_china/jo6xps5/)[[2]](https://www.reddit.com/r/dumbclub/comments/17uzdtv/bypass_letsvpn_ai_account_blocking/)[[3]](https://www.reddit.com/r/chinalife/comments/1cwb9tc/warning_about_letsvpn/).
 Not sure if it works on all sites.
+Some Norwegian websites seem to have blocked requests coming from Chinese LetsVPN servers, probably because of Chinese IP address.
+Choosing a Norwegian server (identified as Microsoft Corporation in Oslo) seems to resolve the problem (requires LetsVPN Platinum subscription).

 Tested by me Oct 24 2023 Hong Kong/China border - Works!
+Sep 2024: Still works, but it's a bit slow.

 - https://www.reddit.com/r/China/comments/13lhb9n/am_i_able_to_buy_and_use_letsvpn_while_in_china/